-- (a) Describe the equivalence classes induced by the relation given in Theorem 8.44. - (b) What familiar set is \mathbb{Z}/\sim equal to? - (c) Draw the function diagram for the function \overline{f} as defined in Theorem 8.46.
+- (a) Describe the equivalence classes induced by the relation given in Theorem 8.44. - (b) What familiar set is \mathbb{Z}/\sim equal to? - (c) Draw the function diagram for the function \overline{f} as defined in Theorem 8.46. - (d) The function diagram in Figure 8.3 is a bit hard to interpret due to the ordering of the elements in the domain.

-Figure 8.3: Function diagram for the function described in Problem 8.49.

-(d) The function diagram in Figure 8.3 is a bit hard to interpret due to the ordering of the elements in the domain.
 Can you find a better way to lay out the vertices in the domain that makes the function f easier to interpret?

 Problem 8.50.
-Consider the function h defined in Problem 8.23(d).
+Consider the function h defined in Problem 8.24(d).